zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

 Time is the enemy of emergency medicine.
 And we have no weapons against it.

-RTM proposes a radical solution: **don't fight against time—change its flow**.
+RTM proposes a radical solution: **don't fight against time, change its flow**.

 The Topological Stasis Chamber leverages the relationship between the RTM topological exponent (α) and temporal dynamics to create localized regions where biological time flows at a fraction of its normal rate.
-Inside such a field, a patient's cellular metabolism, bleeding, and tissue degradation proceed at 1/50th normal speed—buying hours or days where before there were only minutes.
+Inside such a field, a patient's cellular metabolism, bleeding, and tissue degradation proceed at 1/50th normal speed, buying hours or days where before there were only minutes.

 This is not cryonics.
 There is no freezing, no ice crystal damage, no revival process.
 The patient simply experiences time more slowly while surrounded by the field.
 When the field is deactivated, they return to normal temporal flow, biologically younger by the time differential.